Guillaume-Riviere/ALGOSUP_2022_Project_4_Group_A/Documents/functional.md

 # 1. Introduction

-The goal of the project is to provide a way to visit the future school as if we were in at the end of its construction.
+The goal of the project is to provide a way to visit the future school, in the B3, as if we were in at the end of its construction.
 It will be visitable by using **Virtual Reality** headset.

 It should be able to anticipate issues that could append in the school in real life and also a way to visit the school without being physically in it.